Symmetric nonnegative forms and sums of squares: Symmetric sums of squares

-By \eqref{eq:Chev} we can think of polynomials in $\R[x]$ as linear combinations of elements of $\mathcal{H}_{S_n}$ with coefficients in $\R[x]^{\mathcal{S}_n}$.
-Therefore the following theorem can be thought of as a generalization of Corollary \ref{COR Decomp} to sums of squares from an $\mathcal{S}_n$-module with coefficients in an $\mathcal{S}_n$-invariant ring (see \cite[Theorem 6.2] {gatermann-parrilo-2004}):
+where $T,T'$ run over all standard $\lambda$-tableaux.
+Since by $(1)$ in Theorem \ref{thm:higher} we know that every polynomial $h\in\R[X]$ can be uniquely written as a linear combination of elements in $\mathcal{F}$ with coefficients in $\R[X]^{\Sn}$, the following theorem can be thought of as a generalization of Corollary \ref{COR Decomp} to sums of squares from an $\mathcal{S}_n$-module with coefficients in an $\mathcal{S}_n$-invariant ring (see also \cite[Theorem 6.2] {gatermann-parrilo-2004}):

-\begin{thm} Let $f\in\R[x]$ be a symmetric polynomial.
-Then $f$ is a sum of squares if and only if it can be written in the form
+\begin{thm} Let $p\in\R[X]^{\Sn}$ be a symmetric polynomial.
+Then $p$ is a sum of squares if and only if it can be written in the form